Your browser is not optimized for viewing this website.

 Course Description: Class will study the "Original Intent" of the Framers using writings of the Founders.
 A study of The Federalist Papers and other writings by the Framers will be used.
 Mr. Brock has developed a system for memorizing parts of the Constitution.
 In addition, a Dramatization of the events at the Constitutional Convention will be shown.

-Notes: $3.00 for materials for a pocket size Constitution, paid directly to the instructor at the first session.
+Notes: $3.00 for materials for a pocket size Constitution will be collected in class.

 Class Leader Bio(s): Paul Wendel Brock has a B.A. in History and a M.A. in Educational Leadership.
 He taught Advanced Placement (college level) History at Ft.
 Walton Beach High School and retired after 30 years.